 almost seem overwhelming.

-Ones that will make us
+Ones that will make all of us

-Problems that shout for
+powerful.
+Problems that shout

-our help.
+for our help.
 Using our talent

 to push ideas forward.